 29. National Museum

-The National Museum is the largest art museum in Sweden that is one of the most notable points of interest in Stockholm.
-The building was magnificently designed by the German architect Friedrich August StĂŒler, who was inspired by the Renaissance palaces of Florence and Venice.
-Completed in 1866, the museum houses over 16,000 paintings and sculptures from the late Middle Ages to the early 20th century.
-In addition, there are around 500,000 drawings and graphics from the 15th century to the early 20th century.
+Completed in 1866, the museum houses over 16,000 paintings and sculptures spanning from the late Middle Ages to the early 20th century.
+Additionally, there are around 500,000 drawings and graphics from the 15th century to the early 20th century.

-Old Masters like Rubens, Rembrandt, Goya are well represented as are Swedish artists like Alexander Roslin, Bruno Liljefors and Anders Zorn.
-One of the highlights of the museum is the Lady with the Veil, painted in 1769 by Roslin, and considered as an emblem of 18th century Sweden.
-The museum is also home to Scandinaviaâs largest collection of porcelain.
+The museum’s collection includes works by Old Masters like Rubens, Rembrandt, and Goya, as well as prominent Swedish artists such as Alexander Roslin, Bruno Liljefors, and Anders Zorn.
+One of the highlights is Lady with the Veil, painted in 1769 by Roslin, considered an emblem of 18th-century Sweden.

 Directions